 A. The Wasserman Center offers helpful programs for students interested in these career paths, including the Government and Non-Profit Career Expo, which offers master’s students the opportunity to travel to Washington, D.C. to meet government and public sector employers.
-Students should also take advantage of the resources available through the Young Nonprofit Professionals Network of New York City, the Reynolds Fellowship, and the New York Graduate Student Non-Profit Careers Fair.
+Students should also take advantage of the resources available through the Young Nonprofit Professionals Network of New York City and the New York Graduate Student Non-Profit Careers Fair.

 Q. Are there jobs available for students on campus?